openshift/enhancements/guidelines/supportability.md

 ## Enabling Upstream Beta features

-TBD - we'd like to disable these by default(and then have a relatively lower bar for enabling them), but right no there's no good way to disable the associated upstream tests, so if we disabled them we'd break those tests w/o additional work to explicitly disable the associated tests.
+TBD - we'd like to disable these by default (and then have a relatively lower bar for enabling them), but right no there's no good way to disable the associated upstream tests, so if we disabled them we'd break those tests w/o additional work to explicitly disable the associated tests.

+All of the upstream beta features (enabled by default) automatically fall under Tier 2 support as described in [our documentation](https://docs.openshift.com/container-platform/latest/rest_api/understanding-api-support-tiers.html#mapping-support-tiers-to-kubernetes-api-groups_understanding-api-tiers).
+This allows us to align their lifecycle with the [Kubernetes Deprecation Policy](https://kubernetes.io/docs/reference/using-api/deprecation-policy/).

+The above rule applies equally to features not providing any API resources as well as those that extend stable APIs (ie. `v1`).
+Features relying on beta APIs, are disabled by default and are [guaranteed to not be required for conformance tests](https://github.com/kubernetes/enhancements/tree/master/keps/sig-architecture/1333-conformance-without-beta), thus the guidance here is that such features will require a TechPreviewNoUpgrade feature gate usage.

 ## What does it mean to be Tech Preview